-Of the 970 respondents tested for IgG and IgM antibodies, 340 (35.1%) tested were seropositive for at least one antibody type (Figure 1).
+Of the 970 respondents tested for IgG and IgM antibodies, 340 (35.1%) were seropositive for at least one antibody type (Figure 1).
 IgM seropositivity was quite low, and the overlap between IgG and IgM seropositivity was minimal; among the 32 individuals who were IgM positive, only 6 were also IgG positive.